navisens/NaviDocs/API.iOS.md

 ```

 **Params**

 Enable or disable location back propagation.
+#### `setBackpropagationBufferSize(_ rate: Double)`

+If the user wants to see everything that happened before Navisens found an initial position,
+he can adjust the amount of the trajectory to see before the initial position was set automatically.

+To correlate the back propagation buffer in time you can measure it based on the POWER_MODE
+you set: PERFORMANCE/LOW/MEDIUM.
+Back propagation buffer is set to 4000 by default:
+In low power:
+4000 / 16: 250 seconds
+Medium:
+4000 / 8: 500 seconds
+Performance:
+4000 / 4: 1000 seconds

+**Params**
+Back propagation buffer size.

 #### `setBinaryFileLoggingEnabled(_ state: Bool)`
 Allow our SDK to record data and use it to enhance our estimation system.